ServiceNowDevProgram/code-snippets/UI Macros/Copy To Clipboard/README.md

 ## Supported Fields

 - **Standard Fields**: You can use this UI Macro to copy values from standard fields on the form.
-- **Reference Fields**: This UI Macro also supports copying sys_ids from reference fields.
+- **Reference Fields**: This UI Macro also supports copying sys_ids of reference fields.